 Application for recognition as a group training organisation

-To ensure the GTOs in the Territory provide and maintain a high quality service, the department, will recognise an organisation as a group training organisation according to the process outlined below.
+To ensure the GTOs in the Territory provide and maintain a high quality service, the department will recognise an organisation as a GTOs according to the process outlined below.

 Organisations seeking to be recognised as GTOs are required to comply with the two-part application process:

-- Meet the Northern Territory requirements outlined in this policy and the Application for Registration as a GTO in the Northern Territory
+- meet the NT requirements outlined in this policy and the application for registration as a GTO in the NT

 Evaluation of applications

 Applications for organisations seeking to be recognised as a GTO will be evaluated against the criteria below.
-The department specifies that the organisation seeking to operate must have a physical location in the Northern Territory.
-The department will take approximately (4) weeks to evaluate an application depending on the nature of the application and the amount of evidence and research provided by the applicant.
+The department specifies that the organisation seeking to operate must have a physical location in the NT.
+The department will take approximately four weeks to evaluate an application depending on the nature of the application and the amount of evidence and research provided by the applicant.
 As part of its evaluation the department may:

 - conduct its own research into demand for the proposed services